nagappan2303/HiPRGen-new-filters/README.md

 The mapping class has a cliques_to_mappings() function to convert from a list of cliques to a list of mappings.

-This function needs two arguments (nodes, edges) of modular product generated from the modular_product() function.
+This function needs two arguments nodes of modular product and obtained all cliques.

 Resulted maps1 includes many equivalent mappings.

-non_equivealnt() function can remove all equivalent mappings from inputting a list of mappings.
+non_equivealnt() function can remove all equivalent mappings from inputting a list of mappings (maps2).

-In addition, the filtering() function can apply mappings for two filters (second argument, 'filter1' and 'filter2').
+In addition, the filtering() function can apply mappings for two filters (second argument, 'filter1' and 'filter2') and output filtered list of mapping (maps3).

 To export each mapping, You can use export_mapping() function.